nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

    - All Coal
    - All Gems
    - The most profitable item stacks as calculated by the spreadsheet
+   - Alternatively, you can leave Ore, Coal, and Gems in the Chest and take more items to sell.
+You will have to remember to come back to the Chest tomorrow to pick up those items before visiting The Mines.
 5. Travel to The Farm.

 ### The Farm (2)